xthreen/copperheados.github.io/install.md

 it, which is the main purpose of this feature (anti-theft).
 Stock Android can be more forgiving because it's tied to a Google account.

-**Note: Unlocking the bootloader again will perform a factory reset.
-Do not plan to do so unless otherwise requried.**
+**Note: Unlocking the bootloader again will erase all user data.
+Only unlock the bootloader if it is absolutely necessary.**

 You should now disable OEM unlocking and factory reset the CopperheadOS device for optimal hardware security.

 ## Updating